kayleebarrera/eurydice/docs/kepler.rst

 Kepler
 =======================
-This module contains a Kepler solver, Keplerian signal calculator, and various other helper functions
+This module contains a Kepler solver, Keplerian signal calculator, and various other helper functions.

 .. automodule:: eurydice.kepler
     :members: